4pawan/Optimizely-SaaS-CMS-Next.js-15/docs/cache-revalidation.md

 }
 ```

-This API route does the following:
+This API route handles Optimizely CMS webhooks and triggers revalidation for updated content.

+#### Key steps:

-1. Verifies the webhook secret
+1. Verifies the webhook secret for security
 2. Extracts the document ID and locale from the webhook payload
 3. Fetches the content details (url) from Optimizely using the content GUID/key
+4. Normalizes the URL (removing Start Page prefix and trailing slash, and adding locale prefix)
-4. Revalidates the specific path using `revalidatePath` or `revalidateTag`
+5. Revalidates the specific path using `revalidatePath` or `revalidateTag`

+#### ⚠️ Important Notes for revalidation by path:

+- The URL used in `revalidatePath` **must exactly match** the one used in Next.js routing.
+- This means the URL **should not include the Start Page path prefix**, which is removed using `OPTIMIZELY_START_PAGE_URL`.
+- The URL **must not end with a trailing slash** (`/`), otherwise `revalidatePath` will not work as expected.
+- Always ensure the normalized path mirrors the format used in `app/` route segments in Next.js.

 ### Step 2: Configure the Webhook in Optimizely